Ninjosh2/apollo_school_of_music/README.md

 # Acknowledgments

-Everyone at Flatiron School for the awesome support!
+Everyone I have met through Flatiron School for the awesome support!
 Thank you so much!